WorldMaker/butterfloat/docs/state.md

-We want to encapsulate our private API (the raw set states) from our public APIs (our Observables and Activities), so there's a bunch of "boilerplate" for Typescript types to up our private, `readonly` backing fields and our get-only properties.
+We want to encapsulate our private API (the raw set states) from our public APIs (our Observables and Activities), so there's a bunch of "boilerplate" for Typescript types to setup our private, `readonly` backing fields and our get-only properties.

 The constructor itself is mostly just a cut-and-paste: as hinted at, `butterfly` doesn't know anything about components and isn't